-The chart below contains a complete list of all DOD priorities.
-You can use this chart as a quick reference when speaking to families about the DOD placement process or their specific DOD priority for care.
+The chart below contains a complete list of all DoD priorities.
+You can use this chart as a quick reference when speaking to families about the DoD placement process or their specific DoD priority for care.

-about the DOD placement process or their specific DOD priority

 Military Family Type Priority

 CHILD DEVELOPMENT PROGRAM STAFF

 Child Development Program Staff 1A

-ACTIVE DUTY COMBAT RELATED WOUNDED WARRIOR
+ACTIVE DUTY COMBAT RELATED WOUNDED WA RRIOR

 Combat Related Wounded Warrior 1B.1

 ACTIVE DUTY MILITARY/ACTIVE DUTY COAST G UARD

 Single/Dual Active Duty Military/Coast Guard 1B.2

-With Full-Time Working Spouse 18.4
+With Full-Time Working Spouse 1B.4

 With Part-Time Working Spouse 1C.1

-With Spouse Seeking Employment 1C.1
+With Spouse Seeking Employment 10.1

 With Full-Time Student Spouse 1D.1

 With Non-Working Spouse 3A

 GUARD/RESERVE ON ACTIVE DUTY OR INACTIVE TRAINING STATUS DUTY

-Single/Dual Guard/Reserve on Active Duty or Inactive Duty Training Status 1B.3
+Single/Dual Guard/Reserve on Active Duty or Inactive Duty Training Status 18.3

 With Full-Time Working Spouse 1B.5

-With Part-Time Working Spouse 1C.2
+With Part-Time Working Spouse 10.2

 With Spouse Seeking Employment 1C.2

 With Full-Time Student Spouse 1D.2

-With Non-Working Spouse 3A
+With Non-Working Spouse ЗА

 DOD/COAST GUARD CIVILIAN

 Single/Dual DoD or Coast Guard Civilian 2A

 With Full-Time Working Spouse 2B

 With Spouse Seeking Employment 3B

 With Full-Time Student Spouse 3C

-With Part-Time Working Spouse 3F
+With Part-Time Working Spouse ЗF

 With Non-Working Spouse 3F

 Military Family Type Priority

 GOLD STAR SPOUSE (COMBAT RELATED)

 Gold Star Spouse (Combat Related) 3D

-טנ

 DOD CONTRACTOR

-Singe/Dual DoD Contractor 3E
+Singe/Dual DoD Contractor ЗE

 With Full-Time Working Spouse 3E

 With Spouse Seeking Employment 3E

-With Full-Time Student Spouse 3E
+With Full-Time Student Spouse ЗE

 With Part-Time Working Spouse 3F

-With Non-Working Spouse 3F
+With Non-Working Spouse ЗF

-OTHER ELIGIBLE
+OTHER ELIGIBLE OTHER ELIGIBLE

 Deactivated Guard/Reserve Personnel 3F

-Other Federal Employees 3F
+Other Federal Employees ЗF

-Military Retirees 3F
+Military Retirees ЗF

-- \When Service members designated as combat-related wounded warrior in an Active Duty status require hospitalization, extensive rehabilitation, or significant care from a spouse or care provider and requires full-time child care, they may be placed into Priority 1B.
-This designation requires installation commander approval (this authority cannot be delegated). - 2.
-Definitions: Full-Time and Part-Time Working - Full-Time Working: Working 30 hours per week or 100 hours per month OR working less than 30 hours per week or 100 hours per month and enrolled in a post-secondary educational institution - Part-Time Working: Working less than 30 hours per week or 100 hours per month - 3.
-Guidance: Full-Time and Part-Time Student - a.
-Full-time student status will be verified once an offer is made.
+"When Service members designated as combat-related wounded warrior in an Active Duty status require hospitalization, extensive rehabilitation, or significant care from a spouse or care provider and requires full-time child care, they may be placed into Priority 1B.
+This designation requires installation commander approval (this authority cannot be delegated).

+- 2. Definitions: Full-Time and Part-Time Working - Full-Time Working: Working 30 hours per week or 100 hours per month OR working less than 30 hours per week or 100 hours per month and enrolled in a post-secondary educational institution - Part-Time Working: Working less than 30 hours per week or 100 hours per month - 3.
+Guidance: Full-Time and Part-Time Student - Full-time student status will be verified once an offer is made.
 The family may be asked to show documentation from the school verifying the full-time status during the eligibility verification process. - Part-time students who are not working should select "Non-Working."